afplabor2019/asd123/Functional specification.md

 database.
 The multiple-choice questions can have one or more correct answers.
 The point value of the questions can be set too.
 The teachers can assemble their required tests from these questions or generate a test randomly from the database.
 In class, they can give access for the students to take the test in the given timeframe.
 The test results are sent as described in the requirement specification under the [Reports form the test results](https://github.com/afplabor2019/asd123/blob/master/Requirement%20specification.md#reports-from-the-test-results) paragraph.
 ## Current business use cases model
 ![As we can see, the teacher has got a lot of work.](/Images/cd.jpg)
 ## Required business use cases model
 As we can see, the teacher has less tasks, thanks to the system.
 ![Required business use cases model UML](/Images/funkSpecRequired.png)
 ## Required functions list
+We have already explained it in the [requirement specification](https://github.com/afplabor2019/asd123/blob/master/Requirement%20specification.md#required-functions-list).
 ## Use cases
 Students and teachers will obviously use the program for different things, just like the headmaster.
 Based on this, the appropriate use cases need to be learned by different users.